Tween & Teen Programs

 Digital Game Design Intensives

-Open to high school students, these intensive week-long courses give participating students the opportunity to spend their spring break at the Museum, experiment with digital game design, and collaborate with peers.
+Open to high school students, these intensive multi-day courses give participating students the opportunity to spend time at the Museum, experiment with digital and analogue game design, and collaborate with peers.
 This is an application-based program.
-Sign up for our teen programs newsletter to receive updates.
+Sign up for our teen programs newsletter to receive teen program updates.

 The Museum is pleased to offer a variety of informal and out-of-school time learning opportunities for teen and tween audiences in collaboration with the Department of Education and colleague organizations, including: